BioInfoAPS/BioInfoAPS.github.io/_episodes/01-unix.md

 ```

 Looks like the columns in `files1.txt` are tab separated.
-Alternatibvely, we can just extract the first column.cut
+Alternatively, we can just extract the first column using `cut`.

 ```sh
 $ cut -f 1 file1.txt